metcalf/saypi/README.md

 Want to [help us solve these problems and much more](https://stripe.com/jobs/positions/engineer/)?

 # TODOs and Qs
-* Tests for invalid params to say controller
 * 404 on missing deletions

 ## Boring TODO